 The Chairman is responsible, with assistance from the Nomination Committee, for ensuring that the Company has an effective Board with a suitable range of skills, expertise and experience.
 Every year, a performance evaluation of the Board is carried out.
-This year, the evaluation took place in October 2019, and was led by the Senior Independent Director, Peter Bordui.
-One of the key themes coming out of this review in relation to which the Chairman has taken specific actions to address in FY2022.
+This year, the evaluation took place in September 2021, and was led by the Senior Independent Director Brian Phillipson using a formal structured questionnaire.
+A number of themes came out of this review in relation to which the Chairman has taken specific actions to address in FY2022.
 The key themes were board succession, stakeholder communications, and the need for more informal time together among the Non-Executive Directors.
 We will provide an update on these areas in the FY2022 Annual Report.

 The Senior Independent Director leads an annual appraisal of the Chairman’s performance.
-This review took place during August and September 2020.
-Peter Bordui met with each of the Directors and the Company Secretary to obtain feedback on the Chairman’s performance.
-This feedback was collated and fed back to the Chairman by Peter Bordui.
-The Chairman summarised the key aspects of the feedback and the actions arising at the September 2020 board meeting.
+This review took place during August and September 2021, using a formal questionnaire.
+Brian Phillipson collated the feedback received and presented initially to the Chairman and then to the Board.
+The Chairman summarised the actions arising therefrom at the September 2021 board meeting.

 The Board focuses on formulation of strategy, management of effective business controls and review of business performance.
 The Board is specifically responsible for the approval of annual and interim results and interim management statements, acquisitions and disposals, major capital expenditure, borrowings, director and company secretary appointments and removals, any material litigation, strategic forecasting and major development projects.

 A framework of delegated authorities is in place that details the structure of delegation below Board level and includes matters reserved for the Board.